cmdevries/LMW-tree/README.md

 applications.

 The package includes EM-tree, K-tree, k-means, TSVQ, repeated k-means, clustering, random projections, random indexing, hashing, bit signatures.
-See the related [PhD thesis](http://eprints.qut.edu.au/75862/) for more details.
+See the related [PhD thesis](http://eprints.qut.edu.au/75862/) for more details these algorithms and representations.

 LMW-tree is licensed under the BSD license.